Trump wants to cancel Air Force One order from Boeing

 Asked by reporters Tuesday morning about the tweet, he responded, "Well the plane is totally out of control.
 It's going to be over $4 billion for [the] Air Force One program," he said.
 "And I think it's ridiculous.
 I think Boeing is doing a little bit of a number.
 We want Boeing to make a lot of money, but not that much money."

+Without knowing all the security features it is hard to give an estimated cost, the source added, and the Air Force isn't even sure whether it wants two or three of the planes.

+"We are not sure where he is getting that number from," said the Boeing official.

-Boeing issued a statement saying that the current contract allows it "to help determine the capabilities of these complex military aircraft that serve the unique requirements of the President of the United States."
+In an official statement, Boeing that its current contract allows it "to help determine the capabilities of these complex military aircraft that serve the unique requirements of the President of the United States."

 So far the Air Force has budgeted $2.9 billion through 2021 for two new Air Force Ones, which will replace the aging pair of blue, white and polished aluminum 747-200Bs serving the President.